malikashish8/vuln-spring/README.md

 `docker run --rm -p 3306:3306 --name mariadb-vuln-spring -e MYSQL_ROOT_PASSWORD=Password mariadb`

 Run `init.sql` on this DataBase to initialize it with some data.

+## ToDo
+* Add Bootstrap CSS so the web pages look better
+* Dockerize this app (including DB) for convenience of PoC